Group of students

 Admission Requirements & Prerequisites

-Students from MUSC's PharmD program who simultaneously enroll in The Citadel's MBA program will also be given four vouchers at the time of admission.
-The Treasurer's Office will mail vouchers to admitted students.
-Each voucher is worth the cost of in-state tuition for one 3 credit hour course.
-One voucher may be used per term.
-Vouchers do not include the costs of fees, textbooks, or materials associated with the course.
+Students from MUSC’s Pharm.D. program who enroll in The Citadel’s MBA program concurrently will be given four tuition waiver awards at the time of admission.
+Students should confirm with The Citadel Financial Aid Office when they wish to use an award after registration.
+Each award is the equivalent of the cost of in-state tuition for one (1) 3 credit hour course.
+Only one award can be processed for each semester.
+The Pharm.D./MBA award does not include the costs of fees, textbooks, or materials associated with the course.
 Non-resident students will have to pay the tuition difference.
+Students must remain in good standing in the MBA Program.

 Integrated Pharm.D./MBA Curriculum